 Creating top-notch copy is extremely difficult.
 Many of our own blog posts take five or more hours to write, edit, and publish.
 Doing that on your own three times a week means 15 hours of your time is gone.
 That’s time that could be spent selling, making connections, or building your team.

 Which is exactly why you should outsource content writing.

 Even more goes into the content marketing process.
 Keyword research, strategizing, performing SEO, distributing your posts, and building links takes time and effort.
 Do you have time for all of that?
 And if you do, are you confident that you can create content that’s relevant, useful, and absolutely world-class in quality?

 If not, it’s time to outsource writing to a professional.

-What hiring a writer can do for your business
+What hiring a professional writer can do for your business

 Publishing high-quality, useful information brings readers to your site, shows them the value of your product, and helps turn them into loyal customers.
 You offer something to them — valuable information — and they give back to you — by buying your product or service.